November 21st 2017 – By: William Larsen – Civilians News – “News For All Views”

 – Is Medical Marijuana A Strategy To Dismantle Obamacare? –

-It’s not uncommon, “to see a peace pipe for sale these days,” at the local gas station….
-Gas stations where children often buy candy….
+It’s not uncommon anymore… to see a peace pipe for sale at the local gas station….

-While many in the legal community, have conflicting views on this trend, it’s cultural acceptance, has long been ingrained in American culture, particularly within, “the 1970’s baby boomer generation…..”
+And while many Americans have conflicting views on this trend, it’s cultural acceptance has long been ingrained in American culture, particularly within the baby boomer generation…..

-And this change, affecting a wide range of marijuana users, in particular, the decriminalization of the drug, combined with efforts to sell the drug for medicinal purposes, has already had a plethora of social side effects.
-Economically, the marijuana industry, is estimated to be worth over 10 billion dollars in yearly revenue, leading many corporations to begin wondering, when the drug will go from “mom and pop growers,” to full fledged big tobacco companies.
+Also this change, in particular the decriminalization of the drug… combined with efforts to sell the drug for medicinal purposes… has already led to a plethora of social side effects.
+Economically, the marijuana industry is estimated at over 10 billion dollars this year alone.
+Nevertheless, that’s a substantially large black market which has left many corporations to wonder when the drug will go from, “Mom and Pop growers,” to full fledged big tobacco companies.

-In this way, the steady “free for all,” surrounding the capitalism, surrounding the drug, have already begun foreshadowing a future, where marijuana use is socially accepted.
+Furthermore, in this way the steady, “free for all,” surrounding the capitalism, surrounding the drug, have already begun foreshadowing a future where marijuana is socially accepted.

 However, as a civilian, I have mixed opinions on this seemingly dystopian future… for a variety of reasons.

-Personally, I prefer universal healthcare and view this trend towards legalized marijuana, as an “obstacle,” to the future of America.
+Nevertheless, with that being said, I prefer universal healthcare and view this trend towards legalized marijuana, “as an obstacle to that future.”

-- The drug does change the complexion of the individual’s eyes.
-This is a fact, which could easily be troubling evolution-arily.
+- The drug changes the complexion of the user’s eyes.
+This is a fact, which is incredibly troubling, evolution-arily.

-- I believe the illegal nature of marijuana, has in many ways given the drug, “it’s luster,” within American society.
-And also, because by keeping it illegal, it favors local growers, over big corporations, while at the same time giving disadvantaged youth, a means for learning, “business,” without attending college.
+- I believe that the illegality of the drug… has in many ways given it, “it’s luster,” within American society.
+In fact, by keeping it illegal….
+I believe that it favors local growers, over big corporations, while at the same time giving disadvantaged youth… a means for learning, “business,” without attending college.

 -William Larsen, Civilians News